 This project is an ongoing work in progress.

 "The Green Planet" is showcasing locations I know and love.
 I imagine how they might look like entirely without any human impact.
 As the title suggests, this involves mainly planting a lot of (virtual) trees, since massive deforestation has been and still is, the main visible impact of human habitation worldwide.

-On the technical side this journey is an exploration into Unity's new High Definition Render Pipeline and what it can deliver for high quality film work.
+On the technical side this journey is an exploration into Real Time Render Pipelines and what they can deliver for high quality film work.
 This is clearly inspired by the groundbreaking use of game engines and real time rendering in the "Mandalorian" series.
 So far the results have been very promising for me once a scene has been set up (which is still a very time-consuming factor).
 Although on my laptop I am still far away from real time rendering, in particular when doing 4K frames but the renders are done fast and efficiently, cutting a lot of overhead.
-For the terrain I used freely available GIS data, so if a large rock, that is familiar to you, is not there or depicted askew, then that may be attributed to the relatively low resolution satellite coverage of New Zealand terrain.
+For the terrain I used freely available GIS data, so if a large rock, that is familiar to you, is not there or depicted askew, then that may be attributed to the relatively low resolution satellite coverage of New Zealand's terrain.